Ryan Whalen: Professional career

-Pre-draft

 Cincinnati Bengals

-Whalen was selected in the sixth round with the 167th overall pick of the 2011 NFL Draft by the Cincinnati Bengals.
-He became the first Stanford wide receiver to be drafted since the Oakland Raiders selected Teyo Johnson in the second round of the 2003 NFL Draft.
+Whalen was selected in the sixth round with the 167th overall pick of the 2011 NFL draft by the Cincinnati Bengals.
+He became the first Stanford wide receiver to be drafted since the Oakland Raiders selected Teyo Johnson in the second round of the 2003 NFL draft.
 Multiple news outlets, including Rotoworld.com and Bengals.com, reported that the Bengals had signed 167th overall pick WR Ryan Whalen on a four-year contract.
 The Bengals waived Whalen on August 25, 2014.

 Minnesota Vikings

 On August 2, 2015, Whalen joined the Minnesota Vikings as a free agent entering the 2015 season.

 San Francisco 49ers

 On August 23, 2016, Whalen was signed by the 49ers.
 On September 3, 2016, he was released by the 49ers.